 This is considered the hardiest type of hardneck garlic and is highly recommended for novice gardeners in cold climates.
 They’re big, beautiful bulbs with satiny white wrappers, and have a strong flavor.
 Don’t be surprised if you sometimes see only two cloves on a single head of garlic, though the average yield is four to five cloves per bulb.

-Music is an ever popular selection in this group, along with Leningrad, Rasa Blanca, Great Northern, and Majestic.
+Music is an ever popular selection in this group (and one of my personal favorites that I grow every year).
+You’ll also commonly find Leningrad, Rasa Blanca, Great Northern, and Majestic from garlic seed suppliers.

 Considered to have the best and truest flavor of all the garlics, Rocamboles are robust and rich in character with a buttery aroma.
 Favored by gourmet chefs, this highly coveted garlic is not the easiest to grow but well worth the effort.
 Each bulb has 8 to 12 cloves, with loose, reddish-brown skins that make them easy to peel.